patekOnlyPrograms/Ai-Core-Hangman/README.md

 Created milestone_2.py to create the foundation of the program and creating the logic for checking characters

-Added basic IO functions from the code to create the workflow ofthe
+Added basic IO functions from the code to create the workflow of the application.
+Uses random to pick a word from the word list.
+Uses the `isalpha()` function to to know if letter is alphabet without code bloat.

 ## Milestone 3

 Created functions to make the code more reusable and organising code so only two